FREE DELIVERY FOR ALL ORDERS OVER £50

 We advise using andersoni straight away upon delivery.
 This ensures best results as the mites will be fresh.

 Amblyseius andersoni is a living creature and can be affected by any chemical pesticides used within the previous few weeks.
-As a general guide, refrain from using Pyrethrum or SB Plant Invigorator 2 days prior to use.
-Other chemicals insecticides can have long lasting residues that could harm andersoni and other predatory mites for much longer periods.
+As a general guide, refrain from using Natural Pyrethrum or SB Plant Invigorator 2 days prior to use.
+Other chemical insecticides can have long lasting residues that could harm andersoni and other predatory mites for much longer periods.
 Refrain from using these products or check with Dragonfli for information on the effect of these products on the predatory mites.

 Just as you can be allergic to cats, pollen, and dust mites, it is also possible to be allergic to the natural substances in predatory mites, feeder mites, and supplementary feeding products.
 If you are not allergic, but come into close and prolonged contact with certain substances, you could still develop an allergy.